firefly-cpp/uARMSolver/bin/README.txt

 % Setup file for ARM Version 1.0 README.txt file by Iztok Fister
 %
 % Created: 15/9/20
-% Last Modified: 16/9/20
+% Last Modified: 16/11/21
-% Revision: 1.0
+% Revision: 1.0.1
 % ***************************************************************

 README.txt describes how to configure a universal ARM Solver (uARMSolver) using a setup file.
 The setup file consists of three sections, including:

 - a problem definition,
-- parameter setting of a selected algorithm for solving ARM,
+- parameter setting of a selected algorithm for solving ARM, and
 - parameter setting of a selected visualization method.

-Let us mention that each line started with '%' character denotes a comment and consequently the corresponding lines are avoided from syntax checking.
+Lines starting with the '%' character are comments and are not checked for syntax.

-Problem definition started with reserved word 'Problem', where a definitions of specific parameters follows between curly brackets.
+The problem definition begins with the reserved word 'Problem', then curly brackets enclosing a series of parameter definitions.
+Each parameter definition is a line of the form:

-Each line of parameter definition consists of three parts: parameter name, equal sign '=', and the assigned value.
-There are the following
+  <parameter> = <value>

+The following parameters are supported:

+  Tdbase_name = <file_name>
+    path of the transaction database
+  Rule_name = <file_name>
+    path of an existing archive of mined association rules Out_name = <file_name>
+    path where the archive of mined association rules will be written Period = <integer_value>
+    how many periods are captured by archive files

+The 'Period' parameter determines whether more transaction databases or archive files are processed by the solver simultaneously.
+When its value is more than one, the solver expects that files are named with extensions according to their sequence numbers, e.g., .1, .2, ..., .k).
+When the 'Period' is set to one, a single input file representing the transaction database or ARM archive is processed.

+A line of the form:

+  Algorithm = <mnemonic>

+selects a particular ARM solver algorithm.
+For example, the Differential Algorithm has mnemonic 'DE', Particle Swarm Optimization has mnemonic 'PSO', and so on.

+When the algorithm is `NONE`, the solver does not perform optimization.
+Instead, it expects an ARM archive produced by another traditional algorithm (such as Apriori) and focuses on the visualization section of the process.

+Next are algorithm-specific parameter blocks.
+These begin with a line of the form

+  <mnemonic>_PARAM

+followed by curly brackets enclosing a series of parameter definitions of the form

+  <mnemonic>_<param> = <value>

+For example, the Differential Algorithm (DE) supports the following
 parameters:

-- 'Tdbase_name' = <file_name>: parameter <file_name> identifies a path,
-where the transaction database is located,
-- 'Rule_name' = <file_name>: parameter <file_name> identifies a path,
-where the existing archive of mined association rules exists,
-- 'Out_name' = <file_name>: parameter <file_name> identifies a path,
-where the archive of mined association rules needs to be stored,
-- 'Period' = <integer_value>: parameter <integer_value> determines, how
+  DE_NP = <integer_value>
-many periods are captured by particular archive files.

-Actually, the last parameter determines, if more transaction databases or archive files are processed by the solver simultaneously.
-Indeed, when the value of the 'Period' parameter is more than one, the solver expect that an extension of each specific file is denotes as a sequence number (e.g., .1, .2, ..., .k).
-In contrast, when the period is set to one, normally, one input file representing the transaction database or ARM archive is processed.

-The algorithm section is devoted for selecting a particular algorithm in role of ARM solver.
-The algorithm selection is realized through a token 'Algorithm', which a mnemonic of the definite algorithm follows.
-For instance, Differential Algorithm is selected using token <DE>, the Particle Swarm Optimization using token <PSO>, etc. Interestingly, there exists also selection <NONE> determining that no optimization algorithm is used.
-In this case, the solver expect ARM archive produced by the other traditional algorithms (like Apriori), and focus itself on the visualization section of the process.

-After selecting the appropriate optimization algorithm, parameter setting determining its behavior follows.
-Each parameter setting starts with the mnemonic of the algorithm to which the word 'PARAM' is concatenated using a '_' character.
-Then, parameter setting follows enclosed between two curly brackets.
-For DE algorithm, we can specify the following parameters introduced in form of "'ALG_Parameter' = <Value>":

-- 'DE_NP' = <integer_value>: the population size of DE algorithm,
+    population size of DE algorithm
+  DE_FES = <integer_value>
-- 'DE_FES' = <integer_value>: the maximum number of fitness function evaluations,
+    maximum number of fitness function evaluations DE_RUNS = <integer_value>
-- 'DE_RUNS' = <integer_value>: the maximum number of an independent DE runs,
+    maximum number of an independent DE runs
+  DE_F = <float_value>
-- 'DE_F' = <float_value>: the scaling factor used by DE mutation strategy,
+    scaling factor used by DE mutation strategy
+  DE_CR = <float_value>
-- 'DE_CR' = <float_value>: the crossover parameter controlling the DE mutation strategy,
+    crossover parameter controlling the DE mutation strategy DE_STRATEGY = <integer_value in [1,12]>
-- 'DE_STRATEGY' = <integer_value in [1,12]>: the specific DE mutation strategy.
+    specific DE mutation strategy

-Similarly, also parameters of the other optimization algorithms are specified.

-Although not implemented yet, the solver will support also visualization section, in which an appropriate visualization method is selected and the parameter setting of the selected method are determined.
-Actually, this section is devoted for definition of the algorithm necessary for preparing data from the ARM archive that serve for visualization method.
-We plan to implement two algorithms for preparing River flov (token <FLOW>) and Metro map (token <METRO>) visualization methods that can be selected using reserved word 'Visualization'.
-If token <NONE> is selected, no visualization preparation is demanded.
+In the future, the solver will support a visualization method.
+A line of the form:

+  Visualization = <mnemonic>

+selects a particular method of preparing the data from the ARM archive for visualization.

+Two algorithms are planned:

+  FLOW
+    River flow
+  METRO
+    Metro map

+Method 'NONE' will disable visualization preparation.

+Visualization methods will have method-specific parameter blocks similar to the algorithm-specific parameter blocks for the ARM solver.